Stones of Staunton

 Before we reach the stones themselves, it is worth pausing to understand the land that holds them.
 The Forest of Dean is no ordinary woodland.
 Stretching between the Rivers Wye and Severn, it is one of the oldest surviving forests in England.
 For centuries it has been a royal hunting ground, a place of miners and charcoal burners, and a cradle of folklore.
 Romans quarried iron here.
 Norman kings hunted deer here.
 Rebels and outlaws found refuge beneath its canopy.

 But even before recorded history, people were drawn to this land.
 Traces of Neolithic camps, Bronze Age barrows, and Iron Age hillforts pepper the ridges and valleys.
 Among these traces stand stones, placed or revered by communities whose names are lost but whose presence lingers.
-The rocks of Staunton are part of this deeper story, where natural formations and human imagination merged into myth and memory.
+The stones of Staunton are part of this deeper story, where natural formations and human imagination merged into myth and memory.

 The Staunton Longstone